 If you are using a WattNode® for LonWorks® meter, we offer Option PT, which adds a configuration property UCPTptRatio which configures the ratio of the external PT, allowing the meter to automatically scale the voltage, power, and energy readings.
-For other models, you can also use PTs, but you will need to scale the meter measurements by the PT ratio for accurate results.

 Adding potential transformers has the effect of reducing the measured line voltage by the PT ratio (let’s say 35:1 for this example).
 So a voltage of 4200 Vac becomes 120 Vac.
 Since the meter sees 120 Vac, many of the measurements it reports will be low by a factor of 35 unless they are scaled up by 35.